This post compares leading thermal mass flow meter manufacturers’ in-situ calibration methods, revealing only one

-Advantages – There is no special equipment required, and the end-user can perform the in-situ test while in operation.
+Advantages – No special equipment is required, and the end-user can perform the in-situ test while in operation.
 The method examines both the sensor and the electronics.
 It verifies that the operating zero-flow data matches the calibration curve; any offset at no-flow will reflect in the entire curve.
 If the zero-flow data matches the original calibration data, the test assures the user that the performance has not shifted.

 Disadvantages – None

 Advantages – This method checks both the sensor and transmitter against a known reference.

-Disadvantages – The process requires the purchase of expensive hardware, and it is unable to add the equipment at a later date.
+Disadvantages – The process requires the purchase of expensive hardware, and it cannot add the equipment later.
 It is also cumbersome and requires initial factory calibration data on both the process and reference gases.

 Advantages – This method requires no extra hardware, and the user can perform it on-site.

 Disadvantages – Unfortunately, it only tests the electrical signal and electronics.
 It does not check the sensor’s operation or if the sensor is clean.
 One of the common difficulties for flowmeters in industrial environments is the buildup on the sensor.

 In a third manufacturer’s test, the user removes the meter from the pipe, the sensor is isolated, and the transmitter connects to a computer.
 The computer sends the flow meter a known signal and confirms that the transmitter output matches the expected value.
 Of course, this requires a computer and the purchase of specialized software.